United States. Army

 Found in 6 Collections and/or Records:

 Abstract Soldier William (no last name given) writes to his father about his work assignments inside and outside Ft.
-Ruby, Nevada Territory, considers what the value of his coin and currancy might be in real terms, and comments on news he received in family letters.
+Ruby, Nevada Territory, considers what the value of his coin and currency might be in real terms, and comments on news he received in family letters.
 Material from May 2, 1863.

 Abstract Joseph T. McDonnell (1908-1985) was a lawyer and worked for Senators Pat McCarran and Alan Bible.
 The collection contains the papers of Joseph, his wife Gladys Morris McDonnell (1912-1983), and her parent's Richard L. (1885-1965) and Jessie (Williams) Morris (1886-1965).
 Included are diaries, papers related to Joseph's careers as lawyer and legislative assistant, correspondence, legal documents, family records, books, photos, and memorabilia.
-Of particular note are letters written by Joseph to Gladys while he was stationed in Korea, 1945-1946.
+Of particular note are letters written by Joseph to...

 Abstract Scrapbooks of newspaper clippings of the column "Reno review" from the Nevada state journal between 1938-1956 and created by Gladys Belknap Rowley; plus correspondence related to the column; columns written by Brewster Adams ("Values in the rough") containing comments directed to Rowley; and comments, compliments, and critique she received about her work.
-Subjects of the columns generally about Reno, Rowley's family, the home front during World War II, experiences of Reno men in the war, working women, and raising children.
+Subjects of the columns generally about Reno, Rowley's family, the home front during World War II, experiences of Reno men in the war,...